microsoft/typespec/.chronus/changes/feature-object-literals-2024-2-15-18-36-3-2.md

   - "@typespec/compiler"
 ---

-Using a model expression instead of an object literal when expecting a value is deprecated.
+Using a model expression instead of an object value when expecting a value is deprecated.
 A codefix will be provided to automatically convert the model expression into a literal.

 ```tsp
 model Test {